kfrederix/single-spa-angular-esm/doc/background.md

 bootstrapApplication(AppRootComponent, appConfig)
 ```

-Note that we referenced the global stylesheet(s) from this wrapper component, in combination with `ViewEncapsulation.None`.
+Note that we referenced our global stylesheet from this wrapper component, in combination with `ViewEncapsulation.None`.
 This will cause Angular to do exactly what we want: injecting the global styles into the DOM when we are bootstrapping our micro-frontend app at runtime.

 ## Conclusion